Anwar Ibrahim: Early political career (1982–1993)

-Deputy Prime Minister (1993–1998)
+Deputy premiership (1993–1998)

-In 1993, he became Mahathir's Deputy Prime Minister after winning the Deputy Presidency of UMNO against Ghafar Baba, he was seen and expected to succeed Mahathir as prime minister as he frequently alluded in public to his "son-father" relationship with Mahathir.
-By then, speculation was rife about Anwar's ascent to the Deputy Prime Minister's position.
+In 1993, he became Mahathir's deputy prime minister after beating Abdul Ghafar Baba for the position of Deputy President in UMNO.
+Anwar's allusions in public to his "son-father" relationship with Mahathir contributed to view that he was to be Mahathir's successor.

-In May 1997, Mahathir had appointed Anwar to be acting Prime Minister while he took a two-month holiday.
+In May 1997, Mahathir appointed Anwar as Acting Prime Minister while he embarked on a two-month working holiday.
 In Mahathir's absence, Anwar had independently taken radical steps, which directly conflicted with Mahathir's policies, to change the country's governing mechanisms.
 Issues such as how Malaysia would respond to a financial crisis were often at the forefront of this conflict.
-Towards the end of the 1990s, however, the relationship with Mahathir had begun to deteriorate, triggered by their conflicting views on governance.
+Towards the end of the 1990s, his relationship with Mahathir began to deteriorate, triggered by their conflicting views on governance.

-Anwar's frontal attack against what he described as the widespread culture of nepotism and cronyism within UMNO (and the ruling coalition as a whole) angered Mahathir, as did his attempts to dismantle the protectionist policies that Mahathir had set up.
-"Cronyism" was identified by Anwar as a major cause of corruption and misappropriation of funds in the country.

 Financial crisis

 During the 1997 Asian Financial Crisis, Anwar supported the IMF plan as a finance minister.
 He also instituted an austerity package that cut government spending by 18%, cut ministerial salaries and deferred major projects.
 "Mega projects", despite being a cornerstone of Mahathir's development strategy, were greatly curtailed.

 Although many Malaysian companies faced bankruptcy, Anwar declared: "There is no question of any bailout.
 The banks will be allowed to protect themselves and the government will not interfere."
 Anwar advocated a free-market approach to the crisis, including foreign investment and trade liberalisation.
 Mahathir blamed currency speculators like George Soros for the crisis and supported currency controls and tighter regulation of foreign investment.